The other day in the mail, well, I guess it was the mail doesn't matter.

 What I'm looking at is a very specific proposal that would provide health care coverage for all children who need it all across the United States, would allow 55 to 64 year olds to buy into the Medicare system.

-Everything that he's on record saying indicates single payer universal health care provided by government.
+Everything that he's on record saying indicates single-payer, universal health care provided by government.

 It is part of the plan, and it requires Obamacare to fail.

-You want to hear something that is just well, it's mind-boggling, but it is just perfect as an illustration of how convoluted things are.
+You want to hear something that is just Well, it's mind-boggling, but it is just perfect as an illustration of how convoluted things are.

-And Chris Silizia is our old.
+And Chris Salizza is our old buddy.

 He's a nice guy.